6 Best Wheeled Coolers of 2023 and 3 to Avoid

 Ice retention is impressive, lasting seven days in our ice challenge, on par with the Yeti Tundra Haul.
 And it leaks less when towing.
 It boasts a good feature set for the price, including a gasket, lock holes, and grippy feet.
 Lifetime’s customer service is laudable with a 72-hour response time and a 5-year warranty.

-A lifetime cooler with wheels sitting in front of a springbar camping tent in the desert of southern utah
+A Lifetime cooler with wheels sitting in front of a Springbar camping tent in the desert of Southern Utah

 I used these coolers for camping among other outings to get some solid experience with them before forming my opinions.
 Here is the Lifetime on a campout near Arches National Park in Utah.